 Music

 Music will be embedded throughout the school day to create mood, atmosphere and to improve the children’s thinking skills in a variety of lessons.
 Music will be taught across the school, enabling all children to explore a range of musical instruments and styles.
 All children will be taught to compose and improvise using the inter-related dimensions of music with both voice and instruments.
 They will explore how to play musically and will be encouraged to play together in ensemble groups as well as independently as a soloist.
 During assembly, children will use their voices expressively and creatively by singing songs in a range of genres.
-The musical programme ‘Charanga’ will support our teaching of music across the school.
+The musical programme ‘Charanga’ supports our teaching of music across the school.

 National Curriculum Music Programmes of Study: